Updated: Sep 19

 But if you do eat meat usually, why not opt for cooking mostly veggie meals while you’re camping?
 If you’re not already used to it, use your time away as an experiment in meat-free cooking.
 And save on the cleaning up while you’re at it!

 If you are a meat-eater, then you can save steak night or seafood feasting for a special night out instead.
-There are some great quality organic meat products to enjoy in Iceland, so approach it like a special treat rather than an everyday occurance.
+There are some great quality organic meat products to enjoy in Iceland, so approach it like a special treat rather than an everyday occurrence.

 Choose a top Iceland restaurant and enjoy a proper night out.
 And if you are plant-based, don’t worry; being a vegetarian in Iceland is easy.